Scott Disick: Personal life

-In fall 2017, Disick began dating model Sofia Richie.
-The couple confirmed their relationship in September 2017.
+In fall 2017, Disick and model Sofia Richie began dating.
+They confirmed their relationship in September 2017.
 Throughout their relationship, Disick and Richie often vacationed alongside Kardashian and their children.
 In 2019, they moved in together in Malibu, California.
 The couple broke up in August 2020.

-In 2018, he was involved in a lawsuit with Silver Airways for failing to pay more than $225,000 in jet fees.
+In 2018, Disick was involved in a lawsuit with Silver Airways for failing to pay more than $225,000 in jet fees.